fugu-chop/launch_school/daily_logs/4_daily_log_dec2020.md

 __*Thoughts*__<br/>
 Some more 5 kyu problems.
 After all the PEDAC practice I've had, I can now solve them, albeit slowly (some are still very mathematical).
 It's been a distracting day, but I managed to get the practice in.
 I will say, the quality of the practice was not as high.

+##### 19/12/20 (Sat)
+__*Concepts covered*__<br/>
+- RB109 Interview assessment
+  - Practice Problems
+    - 5 kyu
+    - Difficult compiled CodeWars problems

+__*Time spent*__<br/>
+243 minutes

+__*Thoughts*__<br/>
+So incredibly frustrating.
+I worked through some of the previous problems that I had trouble with before.
+I haven't improved at all.
+I still can't completely solve them.
+The conditions I'm working in are incredibly distracting and annoying, but I don't think that would have a strong bearing on my coding ability.
+I think this is it.
+I won't pass the written assessment based off this.